grafana/k6-docs/src/data/markdown/translated-guides/en/03 Results output/200 Real-time/00 JSON.md

 ## Summary export

-If you don't care about each individual metric measurement and instead want to see only the aggregated data, exporting the end-of-test summary data to a JSON file might be a better choice than using the JSON output described here.
+If you want to see only the aggregated data, you can export the end-of-test summary to a JSON file.
-For more details, see `--export-summary` and `handleSummary()` in the [end-of-test summary docs](/results-output/end-of-test/).
+For more details, refer to the `handleSummary()` topic in the [end-of-test summary docs](/results-output/end-of-test/).

 ## Read more